 And don't forget the soft skills that teaching English requires -- patience, flexibility and appreciation for other cultures.

-For more on how to volunteer to teach English, see the links on the next page.
+For more on how to volunteer to teach English, see the links below.

 - Global Volunteers.
 "Teach Children, Teens and Adults."
 (Accessed 5/7/09)http://www.globalvolunteers.org/projects/teaching.asp

 - Learn 4 Good.
 "Top TEFL, TESOL Programs in the United States."
 (Accessed 5/7/09)http://www.learn4good.com/tefl/tefl_training_usa.htm

 - Regan, Liz.
 "Liz Regan's Top 10 Teaching Tips."
 TEFL.com.
 (Accessed 5/7/09)http://www.tefl.net/teacher-training/teaching-tips.htm

 - Teaching English Tips.
 "Teaching English Careers in Classrooms Over the World."
 (Accessed 5/7/09)http://www.teachingenglishtips.com/